-Polytheism
+Polytheism as Ethics

-As an answer to the question of value and ethics, polytheism means having many centers of value that comprise a pantheon of loyalties for my life or for our lives as a social group.
-Those centers of value might include: family, work, sex, pleasure, money, self esteem, companionship, approval, power, status, variations on all of these, and many more centers of value.
-We all tend to begin our living with this poly-loyalty arrangement of choosing our course in life.
-Soon, we may discover that these various centers of value fight with each other.
+As an answer to the question of value and ethics, "polytheism" means having many centers of value, a pantheon of loyalties for my life or for our lives as a social group.
+Those many centers of value might include: family, work, sex, pleasure, money, self esteem, companionship, approval, power, status, variations on these, and many more centers of value.
+All of us tend to begin our living dedicated to this poly-loyalty arrangement of choosing our course in life.
+Indeed, we all have many or most of these centers of value.
+We bow our knee to whatever symbols or powers may reward us in relation to such values.
+Eventually, the tragedy of having multiple centers of value begins to be felt.
+We discover that these various centers of value fight with each other.
 Both family and job can each seem to demand our whole lives.
+Our one life can seem torn between the two.
 Our dedications to both pleasure and work may also tear us in two.
-Many centers of value fight for claims, perhaps ultimate claims, on our time.
-And finally, we experience the sad truth that each of these centers of value can let us down.
-Family can die or leave us.
-Job can disappear or turn sour.
+These many centers of value each fight for an ultimate claim upon our time and energy.
+Furthermore, we begin to experience the sad truth that each of these centers of value can and will let us down.
+Our dearest friend or lover can leave us.
+Family can die or despise us.
+Our job can disappear or turn sour.
 Forms of pleasure can simply end forever.
-All these meaning-givers in our polytheism of values can enter the twilight of no longer functioning as meaning-givers that we can trust.
-These are the weaknesses of a polytheistic ethics: (1) the meaning givers war with each other, and (2) they each let us down.
+All these meaning-givers or centers of value in our polytheistic pantheon of values can enter the twilight of no longer functioning as meaning-givers that we can trust.
+So, here are the weaknesses of a polytheistic ethics: (1) the many meaning-givers war with each other, and (2) they each let us down.

-Henotheism
+Henotheism as Ethics